|Moving Forward: Support NIH funding for FY2016 Budget|

-Support an appropriation of $32 billion in fiscal year (FY) 2015 for the National Institutes of Health (NIH).
-Increasing the funding for NIH would restore funding lost to sequestration in FY 2013 and support the training of the next generation of scientists, including potential increases to the entry-level stipend for National Research Service Awards (NRSAs),currently at $42,000, to levels commensurate to awardees’ education and experience.
+Support an appropriation of $32 billion in fiscal year (FY) 2016 for the National Institutes of Health (NIH).
+Increasing the funding for NIH would support the training of the next generation of scientists, including potential increases to the entry-level stipend for National Research Service Awards (NRSAs),currently at $42,840, to levels commensurate to awardees’ education and experience.

 It is especially important to write to your House Representative if one of them serves on an appropriations committee or subcommittee.

 Thank you for your support of postdocs and research!

 --The NPA Board Of Directors Chair, Keith Micoli, Ph.D